 Since I frequently fly Southwest Airlines, I rely on my time-tested strategies to make sure I get a good seat on every flight.
 One way to ensure a good seat on Southwest Airlines is to pay for Early Bird Check In.
-The cost of Early Bird CheckIn increased to $15 this year and nobody likes to spend any more money than they need to, so read below to find out when I think Southwest Early Bird Check In is worth it and when it isn’t.
+Nobody likes to spend any more money than they need to, so read below to find out when I think Southwest Early Bird Check In is worth it and when it isn’t.

-What is Early Bird Check In and How it Works
+What is Southwest Early Bird Check In?

-The time you purchase EarlyBird determines whether all passengers part of the same reservation must also purchase Early Bird.
-If you purchase EarlyBird Check-In at the same time you purchase the flight, everyone on the reservation must purchase EarlyBird Check-In.
+You can buy Southwest EarlyBird Check-In either when you first make your flight reservation OR buy it later up to 36 hours prior to a flight’s scheduled local departure time.
+This also determines whether all passengers part of the same reservation must also purchase Early Bird.
+If you purchase Southwest EarlyBird Check-In at the same time you purchase the flight, everyone on the reservation must purchase EarlyBird Check-In.
 If you purchase EarlyBird Check-In later and add it to an existing itinerary, you can purchase EarlyBird Check-In even if others booked on the same reservation do not.

-You Purchased a Business Select Fare
+You purchased a Business Select Fare.

-You Are on the Rapid Rewards A-List
+You are on the Rapid Rewards A-List.

 Priority boarding privileges are a benefit of being on the Rapid Rewards A-List.
 Southwest Airlines Rapid Rewards members with A-List and A-List Preferred status are automatically assigned boarding positions ahead of general boarding.

 There is no need to purchase Southwest EarlyBird Check-In for unaccompanied minors since they preboard the flight.

 Southwest Early Bird Check In Is PROBABLY NOT WORTH IT If: